Evidence-Based Technology

 EEG Technology Visualization

-Following a suspected impact, MindChat allows for immediate EEG data capture.
-Our analysis identifies potential changes in EEG biomarkers associated with neurological disruption, providing objective data points within minutes to supplement observational checks.
+Following a suspected impact, MindChat allows for immediate brainwave data capture.
+Our analysis identifies potential changes in neural biomarkers associated with neurological disruption, providing objective data points within minutes to supplement observational checks.
 This information can assist personnel in following appropriate concussion protocols and facilitate informed communication with medical providers.

 Concussion Detection Technology

 Following head impacts, concussions can cause measurable changes in the brain's electrical activity.
-MindChat analyzes EEG data for patterns that have been associated with such neurological disruptions in research literature:
+MindChat analyzes neural data for patterns that have been associated with such neurological disruptions in research literature:

 Power Spectrum Analysis